Your Trading Plan is ESSENTIAL to your success as a trader. Failure to implement a trading plan is the number one reason I see traders fail.

 - Never risk more than 1% on a trade

-- Two losses in a row I’m done trading for the day
+- Three losses in a row I’m done trading for the day

 - Two consecutive trading days negative in a row cut trading size in half

-- Three negative days in a row I will take the week off
+- Three negative days in a row take the remainder of the week off

 Step 9 – Aftermarket Routine